Wishart (Qld)

 What is the weighted average housing cost based on tenure mix in the suburb of Wishart?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,227.
+Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,227.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,000/month, and renters paying $1,905/month.

 How affordable is housing in the suburb of Wishart relative to local incomes?